bbrown1021/Stats405_Team/README.md

 ### Stuff to Add

 - do we need to add a section going further into answering the question? not just a list of frequencies
   - maybe a pretty graph, like histogram
+  - or more summary statistics

 ### Stuff to Discuss